EAGLECRAFTARCHIVE/EagleCraft-Download/README.md

 As you know eaglecraft has been shut down.
 A lot of people who didn't download before it shut down couldn't get eaglecraft.
-I have good news, It's back to download for everyone! download now before this one gets shut down!!!
+I have good news.
+It's back to download for everyone!
+Download now before this one gets shut down!!!

 ![OK](https://user-images.githubusercontent.com/119814547/205516681-f8a1329f-78a7-4370-a6db-d98a959a8f34.png)